entr0pie/QUEENBEE/README.md

 4. Send it to the original branch: `git push origin QueenBee / branch`
 5. Create pull request

-As an alternative, search for pull solicitations on[Github Oficial Docs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+As an alternative, search for pull solicitations on [Github Oficial Docs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 <!--
 ## 🤝 Colaboradores